-Routine foot care services are covered when Medically Necessary for the in-network treatment of diabetes.
-If Medically Necessary for the treatment of diabetes, the Contract will cover orthopedic shoes, arch supports, foot orthotics, shoe lifts and wedges.
-The Contract will not cover routine foot care except when Medically Necessary for treatment of diabetes.
+Routine foot care services are covered when Medically Necessary.
+If Medically Necessary for the treatment of a medical condition, the Contract will cover orthopedic shoes, arch supports, foot orthotics, shoe lifts and wedges.
+The Contract will not cover routine foot care except when Medically Necessary for a diagnosed medical condition.